FakeQwek/FEDAssignment2/README.md

 9. Animations to capture user attention

 ### Existing Features
-- Sign up/Login page that stores user login credentials in a database 90%
+- Sign up/Login page that stores user login credentials in a database 100%
-- Homepage that shows general statistics as well different top live channels 90%
+- Homepage that shows general statistics as the top live channels and top Twitch categories overall 100%
-- Navigation bar to switch between the different pages 95%
+- Navigation bar to switch between the different pages 100%
-- Twitch Quiz that fetches from Twitch Api 70%
+- Twitch Quiz that fetches questions from the Twitch Api 100%
+- Categories page with icons of the most popular games 100%
+- Games page with popular game channels 100%
-- Channels page with popular twitch channels 80%
+- Irl page with popular channels under the IRL category 80%
+- Music page with popular channels under the Music category 50%
-- Games page with popular games 80%
+- Esports page with popular channels under the Esports category 80%
-- Clips page with viewable clips 80%
+- Art page with popular channels under the Art category 50%
+- Search feature to search for a desired channel 100%
+- Animation and other interactive features for user engagement 80%
+- Individual channel page for detailed view of specific channel related information 100%

 ### Features Left to Implement
-- Animation to capture user attention
+- None